Storage Technologies

 Storage Media

-Both hard drives and flash drives have their place on Palmetto.
+Both hard drives and flash drives have their place on Palmetto 2.
 Hard drives cost much less per terabyte than flash drives and are very reliable.
-So, we use hard drives for long term storage to house pools of data, while flash drives are used for computing that require short lived, high I/O throughput.
+So, we use hard drives for backup and recovery storage, while flash drives are used for computing that require short lived, high I/O throughput.

 File Systems

-Parallel file systems, such as BeeGFS, Lustre, and OrangeFS, perform best when there are many storage servers and a fast network between the compute nodes and the storage servers.
-These file systems spread data across a set of storage servers, optimizing performance by taking advantage of the processing power of each server and the fast network, while amortizing the time to process a request across the number of storage servers.
-That is, if a data request takes X amount of time using a traditional file system over a network, then the same request will take X/4 amount of time in a 4 storage server parallel file system.
-These file systems do not use NFS to communicate with the storage servers but have a client process on each compute node.
+Parallel file systems perform best when there are many storage servers and a fast network between the compute nodes and the storage servers.
+These file systems spread data across a set of processing servers, optimizing performance by taking advantage of the processing power of each server and the fast network, while amortizing the time to process a request across the number of servers.
+That is, if a data request takes X amount of time using a traditional file system over a network, then the same request will take 1/4 amount of time in a 4 storage server parallel file system.
+On Palmetto 2, Indigo uses a special flavor of NFS that allows multiple threads from one compute node to communicate with all of the storage servers at the same time.
+The difference between traditional parallel file systems and Indigo is that compute nodes within one compute job do not have coordinated parallel access to the same data at the same time.